irina-baeva/no-food-waste-project/README.md

-# No-food-waste (Metro)
+# No-food-waste

 Full stack application dashboard for a retailer company with data visualisations in order to raise awareness of employees on such a subjects as sustanability and food waste.
-It is a lerning semester project.
+It is a learning semester project.
 Author was using: Udemy "MERN Stack Front To Back" by Brad Traversy for seting API, and following documentations: Material UI, Mapbox GL, ChartJS, JWT.

 ## Deployed (work in progress)

 https://guarded-ravine-01897.herokuapp.com/

-Created by: Irina Baeva.
+Author: Irina Baeva.

 ---